-Day 2 (Sun): Strasbourg – Gambsheim (Cycling 22 km / 14 miles), Boat Tour Gambsheim – Karlsruhe
+Day 2 (Sun): Strasbourg – Gambsheim lock (Cycling 18 km / 11 miles), Boat Tour Gambsheim lock – Germersheim

-Today's cycle stretch leads along the oxbow lakes through seemingly unspoilt nature.
-Look forward to visiting the old fortified town of Germersheim with its many picturesque lanes, corners and squares.
-Continuing through the Palatinate land, you reach the cathedral city of Speyer.
-Speyer Cathedral was added to the UNESCO World Heritage List in 1981.
+Today`s cycle tour leads through unspoilt nature along the old Rhine ox-bow lakes.
+Before, however, look forward to exploring the ancient fortified city of Germersheim with its numerous quaint lanes, corners and squares.
+Continue cycling through the Palatinate Region to reach the cathedral city of Speyer.
+In 1981, Speyer Cathedral was added to the UNESCO-World Heritage List.

 Enjoy a short cycle ride alongside the Old Rhine, past marvellous lakes, through untouched protected areas designated as National Nature Reserves and natural flood plains.
 You reach Mannheim, also called the “City of Squares” due to its layout in a grid-pattern.
 In these squares, countless places are well worth visiting as for example the famous Mannheim Baroque Palace – German largest Baroque palace complex and the water tower – the city’s landmark.

-You leave the history-charged Heidelberg and follow the course of the Neckar River.
-The Roman city of Ladenburg with its historic Old Town is well worth a stop-off.
-After Mannheim, you will be back on the Rhine and follow its course until you reach the imperial city of Worms.
-On your journey through two millenniums of the city's history, learn about emperors and kings, myths and legends of the Nibelung, Judaism and Martin Luther.
+Today you leave Mannheim and drive past meadows and fields, following the course of the Rhine to the imperial city of Worms.
+On your journey through two millenniums of the city’s history, learn about emperors and kings, myths and legends of the Nibelung, Judaism and Martin Luther.

 With almost 1,000 Hectare of viticultural area, Nierstein is home to the largest wine-growing community on the Rhine.
 The historic Old Town with its medieval market square and noble houses is also well worth visiting.
 A short stretch that leaves plenty of time for one to indulge oneself: cycle on the Rhine Cycle Route on well-paved cycle ways directly alongside the Rhine from Nierstein to Mainz.
 Guests, who would like to cycle a longer stretch, can also choose to start the cycle tour already in Worms. (cycle tour Worms-Mainz approx. 60 km).